Directorate of History and Heritage (National Defence and the Canadian Forces). Image available: Lieutenant Wallace Lloyd Algie, VC.

 Lieutenant Wallace Lloyd Algie, VC

-Wallace Lloyd Algie was born on June 10, 1891 in Alton, now part of the Town of Caledon.
-He graduated from the Royal Military College of Canada.
-In April 1916, Algie enlisted in the Canadian Expeditionary Force, arriving in England by October 1916.
-He was eventually assigned to the 20th (Central Ontario) Battalion.
+Wallace Lloyd Algie was born in Alton, now part of the Town of Caledon.
+He graduated from the Royal Military College of Canada and in April 1916, and enlisted in the Canadian Expeditionary Force to serve overseas in World War I.

-On October 11, 1918, Algie was killed during the Hundred Days Offensive.
-He led a small group of soldiers who captured two German machine-guns.
-Algie's actions contributed to the capture of the entire village, and earned him the Victoria Cross, the highest award for valour.
+On October 11, 1918, Algie was killed during what was called “the Hundred Days Offensive”, a series of battles which ultimately led to the end of the war.
+Algie led a small group of soldiers who captured two German machine-guns.
+Algie’s actions contributed to the capture of the entire village, and earned him the Victoria Cross, the highest award for valour.

 For most conspicuous bravery and self-sacrifice, on the 11th October, 1918...
 His valour and personal initiative in the face of intense fire saved many lives and enabled the position to be held.